kailash-manasarovar/statement/docs/timeline/2024/december.md

 - So, Janet, my election volunteer presses me to run a Space describing X hacking.
 - I wonder who asked her to do that.
+- [Officially unsafe in Spain].
+- [I'm soon to find out I'm officially unsafe in UK].
+- [In less than a year's time, I'll find out I'm officially unsafe pretty much everywhere and start a new life in a liminal state, somewhat stateless, unable to work as 1 in 3 men are porn addicts and I'd be having to work with them, so just living on savings until God says otherwise, He's always very clear about stuff].

 ## Threats